 Although there are other parties who can request parenting time, for simplicity’s sake and the topic of this article, you can request parenting time with your child, if you are:

 - The biological parent of the child, but were not married to the other parent when the child was born*;

 - A parent who is legally separating from the child’s other parent, and the child was born during the marriage; or

 - A parent who is divorcing the child’s other parent, and the child was born during the marriage.

 *NOTE: In addition, you’ll have to have a certified copy of the Recognition of Parentage (ROP) signed by both you and the other parent.
 If you don’t have an ROP, you’ll have to establish an Order for Paternity, before you can request parenting time.

-Typically, a parent will ask for a parenting time order when they’re getting a divorce or legally separating from the other parent.
-In addition, a party may also request parenting time during a child custody and/or child support case.
-However, please keep in mind, that just because you ask for parenting time, doesn’t mean you’ll automatically get an order for parenting time with the amount that you wanted.
+Typically, a parent gets a parenting time order during a divorce or legal separation.
+In addition, a parent can request parenting time during a child custody and/or child support case.
+However, please keep in mind, that just because a parent asks for parenting time, doesn’t mean you’ll automatically get an order for parenting time with the amount that you wanted.

 NOTE: If a parenting time order has already been established (for example, as part of a divorce decree) and a parent wants to change parenting time, then the parent is actually asking for a Parenting Time Modification.
 It matters whether a parenting time order currently exists because, there are different requirements that need to be met based on whether you’re asking to establish or modify a parenting time order.
 This article focuses on establishing a parenting time order, not modifying a previous parenting time order.